-Pinckneyville Community Hospital and Family Medical Center complies with applicable Federal civil rights laws by serving all patients, offering discounted fees for patients who qualify for available financial assistance and not denying services based on a person's race, color, sex, national origin, disability (physical or mental), religion, age, sexual orientation, gender identity, sex stereotyping, pregnancy or status as a parent, or inability to pay if qualify for available financial assistance in admission, treatment, or participation in its programs, services and activities, or in employment.
-We also accept insurance, including Medicare, Medicaid and Children's Health Insurance Program (CHIP).
+Pinckneyville Community Hospital and Family Medical Center comply with applicable Federal civil rights laws by serving all patients, offering discounted fees for patients who qualify for available financial assistance, and not denying services based on a person's race, color, sex, national origin, disability (physical or mental), religion, age, sexual orientation, gender identity, sex stereotyping, pregnancy or status as a parent, or inability to pay if qualify for available financial assistance in admission, treatment, or participation in its programs, services, and activities, or in employment.
+We also accept insurance, including Medicare, Medicaid, and the Children's Health Insurance Program (CHIP).

 If you need these services contact any employee, or Pinckneyville Community Hospital Administration, at phone number 618-357-5904.

 If you believe that Pinckneyville Community Hospital has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with: